alexpeterhall/quotes/quotes.md

 "The souls of emperors and cobblers are cast in the same mold.
 The same reason that makes us wrangle with a neighbor creates a war between princes." -Michel de Montaigne, essayist (28 Feb 1533-1592)
 "The fetters imposed on liberty at home have ever been forged out of the weapons provided for defence against real, pretended, or imaginary dangers from abroad." - James Madison, 4th US president (16 Mar 1751-1836)
 "Civilizations in decline are consistently characterised by a tendency towards standardization and uniformity." - Arnold Toynbee, historian (14 Apr 1889-1975)
+"It is the people who scream the loudest about America and Freedom who seem to be the most intolerant for a differing point of view." - Rosanne Cash, singer-songwriter and author (b.
+24 May 1955)

 ## Modesty / Humbleness